 Long Range Plan 2016-2020

-Goals for LWVJoCo Long Range Plan, with specific action plans for each year.
+Five goals for LWVJoCo Long Range Plan, followed by specific action plans for current year.

 MEMBERSHIP: Attract, inspire, and retain members who reflect the diversity of our community

 VISIBILITY: Communicate to members, leaders, partners, and the community our beliefs, what we do, and how to be involved

 EDUCATION: Inform our community about public policy issues and the importance of voting in Making Democracy Work for all